 Mistress Death comes to call.
 Your time upon this earth is up.
 When life is in the balance, what will save you?
 Love, music or waking from the nightmare?

 Let the performance of a lifetime begin!

 Music: Stephen Deazley

 Performers: Matthew Sharp and…members of the UMBC string faculty

 Death’s Cabaret features cellist Matthew Sharp, an internationally recognized classical artist and a fearless pioneer.
 An ‘unrivaled’ and ‘unprecedented’ artist working in music and across disciplines, Sharp blends provenance and vision in a unique and potent way.
 He studied cello with Boris Pergamenschikow in Cologne, voice with Ulla Blom in Stockholm and English at Trinity College, Cambridge.
 He was taken to Jacqueline du Pré when he was 12, Galina Vishnewskaya when he was 18, and studied chamber music with the Amadeus Quartet.
 Sharp has appeared as solo performer with the RPO, LPO, RLPO, CBSO, Orchestra of Opera North, SCO, EUCO, ESO, Manchester Camerata, Orchestra of the Swan, Orchestra X, Arensky Chamber Orchestra, and Ural Philharmonic.
 He has recorded for Sony, EMI, Decca, Naxos, Somm, NMC, Avie and Whirlwind and has appeared in recital as both cellist and singer at Wigmore Hall, SBC and Salle Gaveau.

-Tickets: $15 general admission, $10 seniors, $5 students, free for UMBC Music majors and Music faculty/staff, available online.
+Tickets: $15 general admission, $10 seniors, $5 students, FREE for ALL UMBC STUDENTS with ID and Music faculty/staff, available online.